The Importance of Vet Check Up

 Lymph nodes will be checked for pain or swelling, and we will also examine the abdomen to ensure the intestines, kidneys, bladder, spleen, liver, and stomach all feel normal, and that your pet is not exhibiting any signs of discomfort.

 Review of Findings

-At the end of your pet's routine wellness exam, your vet will take the time to discuss their findings and talk to you about your pet's nutritional requirements.
+At the end of your pet's wellness exam, your vet will take the time to discuss their findings and talk to you about your pet's nutritional requirements.
 We encourage you to ask as many questions as you'd like about your pet's appointment or any overall health concerns.